briandk/makescape-adage-gitbook/data_analysis/inspecting_the_data_sanity_checks.md

-# Inspecting the Data (Sanity Checks)
+# Inspecting the Data

 ### How Much Data Is There?

-Now that our data is loaded with the variable `ms` (I chose it as an abbreviation of MakeScape), let's look at it and make sure it's sane.
 One of the first things I'll do is check the list of columns that our data comes with.

 ```python
 ms.columns